 Dental (periapical) abscesses are an acute infection of the periapical tissue around the root of the tooth.

-Caries result in damage to the tooth enamel, which allows bacteria access to the dental pulp.
+Dental caries result in damage to the tooth enamel, which allows bacteria access to the dental pulp.
 From here the infection spreads down the root canal and out of the apical foramen where abscess formation occurs 2,4.

 Early dental abscesses, within the first ten days, may not have any radiographic features 3,4.

 Plain radiograph / OPG and CT

 - well-defined lucency at or distal to the root apex, usually <10 mm with or without surrounding (<22 mm) sclerosis 2-4

 - the tooth or teeth involved often show signs of caries